10 Tips to Get Rid of Excessive Mucus

-To relieve the congestion caused by chronic mucus in the respiratory tract, you can apply a red mustard and flaxseed plaster to your chest.
+According to popular belief, to relieve the congestion caused by excessive mucus in the respiratory tract, you can apply a red mustard and flaxseed plaster to your chest.

 - Mix the seeds (always 2 parts of mustard per 1 of flax) with hot water to make a paste.

-- Apply it to your chest and cover it, first with a linen cloth and then later with two woolen fabrics.
+- Then, apply it to your chest and cover it, first with a linen cloth and then later with two woolen fabrics.

 - Leave the paste on for a minute at most and then wash it off.

 Just as you can make infusions to drink and, thus, relieve excessive mucus, people popularly also apply them as tonics.